 National Lottery Players have funded the Ellington Park project via the Heritage Fund, which will renovate the bandstand; restore the best features of the original 1893 Joseph Cheal landscape scheme; improve play facilities; and provide a much needed cafe and toilets, alongside 5 years of activity in the park.

-Thanet District Council and Friends of Ellington Park are working closely together with newly appointed design team: Landscape Architects – Allen Scott, Architects – Clague and Quantity Surveyor – Wooley Coles who have designed a park for the people and unlocked a £2m investment in Ellington Park.
+Thanet District Council and Friends of Ellington Park are working closely together with newly appointed design team: Landscape Architects – Allen Scott, Architects – Clague, and Project Manager, Contract Administrator and Quantity Surveyor – Woodley Coles who have designed a park for the people and unlocked a £2m investment in Ellington Park.

 National Lottery Heritage Fund Parks for People funding was secured in January 2019, following an 18 month development phase, where extensive surveys, design and consultation was carried out, leading to; designs which secured planning permission, 5 year activity plan, cafe business plan and a successful application.